-A Case Study in North Americans Who Don’t Know This Song
+A Case Study in People Who Don’t Know This Song

-I am amazed that I had never heard this song, despite being more steeped in Scandinavian traditions than most people in the US.
+I am amazed that I had never heard this song, despite being more steeped in Scandinavian tradition than most people in the US.
 Both my mother’s Swedish-American and father’s Norwegian-American families observe Scandinavian traditions, and I attended the ostentatiously Norwegian St. Olaf College.
-Lately I have participated in a fiddle camp led by Haugaard and sponsored by my Wisconsin community through its West Denmark Heritage Council.
-I attend to study guitar with Antti Järvelä, whom I believe is the cousin of Aili Järvelä, the producer of the Finnish version above.
-Thus Harald and Antti fall somewhere between friendly acquaintances and gurus for me.
-I knew I should prioritize the concert because I’ve heard them play many times—it is remarkable how they never fail to find the heart of any music they play and elevate it.
-Here is one of my favorite songs featuring Antti, playing bass.
-It is more perfection for a holiday celebration.
+Lately I have participated in a fiddle camp led by Haugaard and sponsored by our local West Denmark Heritage Council.
+I attend mainly to study guitar with Antti Järvelä, whom I believe is the cousin the producer of the Finnish student’s version above.
+So Harald and Antti fall somewhere between friendly acquaintances and gurus for me.
+I prioritized their concert because I’ve heard them play many times—it is remarkable how they never fail to find the heart of any music they play and elevate it.
+Here is one of my favorite songs featuring Antti on bass–more perfection for the holidays.

-I even have a daughter named Lucia—which naturally makes me pay attention to songs for St. Lucia Day, now including this one—although her name came from my spouse’s family which is not Scandinavian.
+I even have a daughter named Lucia—which naturally makes me pay attention to songs for St. Lucia Day.

-None of this previously led me to the song.
-My beloved aunt was married to a Swede, but she tells me she remembers the song only from time spent in Sweden, not from hearing it in the US.
-So far she is the only person I’ve polled who remembers it at all (leaving aside her ex, who grew up in Sweden and is even named Stefan, whose song this is.)
+But none of this previously led me to the song.
+My beloved aunt married a Swede, but she tells me she only remembers the song from time in Sweden, not hearing it in the US.
+So far she is the only person I’ve asked who remembers it at all (leaving aside her ex, who grew up in Sweden and is named Stefan.)

 Enough about me.
-I’ve been making the point that if I’m in the dark, then there must be others who are equally in the dark about this wonderful music, which is a shame.
-[Update: the same goes for another song from the concert, which I’ve now written about here.]
+The point is that if I’m in the dark, there must be others equally in the dark about this wonderful music.
+(The same goes for another song from the concert, which I’ve written about here.]

-But it is the song that matters, and that is also the remedy for the shame.
+But it is the song that matters.
 Let’s try to appreciate it more.
-Although I am extremely far from an expert, still I have learned a few things from my aunt, her ex, and handful of websites including this one about St. Lucia Day, these Staffanvisan lyrics, and this wikipedia page.
+Although I am very far from an expert, I have learned a few things from my aunt, her ex, and handful of websites including this one about St. Lucia Day, these Staffansvisa lyrics, and this wikipedia page.
 I urge my better informed readers to enlighten me further and correct my mistakes.

-On St. Lucia Day, a major solstice celebration especially in Sweden (and to a lesser extent elsewhere in Scandinavia, plus related Italian versions) there is a ceremony in which young girls dress as Saint Lucia, who is associated with light.
-They enter a ritual space (a church procession, a household ceremony) wearing wreaths of candles and often carrying special foods like saffron buns and cookies.
-There is a lovely song associated with this, which I know from its smallish circulation in the US, although I’ve never heard it sung live in any ritual context.
+On St. Lucia Day, a solstice celebration especially in Sweden (and to a lesser extent elsewhere in Scandinavia, plus related Italian versions) young girls dress as Saint Lucia, who is associated with light.
+They enter a ritual space (a church procession or a household ceremony) wearing wreaths of candles and carrying foods like saffron buns and cookies.
+There is a lovely song associated with this which has some circulation in the US, but I’ve never heard it sung live in a ritual context.

-Behind the Lucias with their candles may follow a procession of “star boys,” and “Staffanvisan” is a traditional song these boys sing.
-There are various tunes, and I have focused on the arrangement by Esjbörn Hazelius, who is the one playing mandolin and guitar in Harold and Helene’s concert.
+Behind the Lucias and their candles may follow a procession of “star boys,” and “Staffansvisa” is a traditional song they sing.
+There are various tunes, but we have been following the arrangement by Esjbörn Hazelius, who is the one playing mandolin and guitar in Harold and Helene’s concert.

-There are also numerous possible lyrics that sprawl out in many directions.
-Often they culminate in feasting—so far, so good for my suggestion of new verses about a party, as part of a folk process that is not controlled by anyone in particular.
+There are many possible lyrics, sprawling out in many directions.
+Often they culminate in feasting—so far, so good for new verses about a party, written as part of a folk process that is not controlled by anyone in particular.

-Standard versions start out singing something like this—my stab at a singable paraphrase of the first verse.
+Standard versions start out singing something like this—a crude stab at a rhymed paraphrase close to the literal meaning of the first verse.
 (This is based on comparing translations, since I don’t speak Swedish.)